-Fig. 1 Qualitative data analysis proses using Directed QCA (Miles, et.al., 2014)
+Figure 1.
+Qualitative data analysis proses using Directed QCA (Miles, et.al., 2014)

-Field Observation
+3.1 Field Observation

 The field observation was conducted to two Creative Industries to have the sense of KM practicing in Creative Industries.
 The process of KM implementation was overseen from this field observation.
-First observation was conducted in craft industry that produce woven bags.
-The workers are located four different provinces: West Java, East Java, East Kalimantan and South Sulawesi.
+First was conducted in craft observation industry that produce woven bags.
+The located workers are four different provinces: West Java, East Java, East Kalimantan and South Sulawesi.
 Each location has a leader who supervises several workers.
 Owner only communicates with the leaders to request for the productions of woven bags with various designs, colors and sizes.

 Second observation was held in batik industry which has experience for about 12 years.
 The workshop is located in the same area of the store.
-The batik making includes draw the pattern in the clothes, waxing and dyeing.
+The batik making includesdraw the pattern in the clothes, waxing and dyeing.
 Dressmakers are also working as this industry sell both batik fabrics and apparels.